fudgebucket27/PoseidonSharp/README.md

 ## Intro
 This is mainly for use with the (unofficial) C# Loopring API - https://github.com/taranasus/LoopringAPI

-Poseidon Library in C#, reference implementation was originally in python from https://github.com/Loopring/hello_loopring/blob/loopring-v3/tutorials/hash_and_sign/poseidon_hash_sample.py
+This is a Poseidon Hashing Library in C#, the reference implementation was originally in python from https://github.com/Loopring/hello_loopring/blob/loopring-v3/tutorials/hash_and_sign/poseidon_hash_sample.py

-Probably not production ready.. so use at your own risk!
+This is probably not production ready...so use at your own risk!

 The included PoseidonConsole project contains some demo code on how to use the library.